Haiyang-W/UniTR/README.md

     --version v1.0-trainval \
     --with_cam \
     --with_cam_gt \
-    # --share_memory # if use share mem for lidar and image gt sampling (about 24G+143G)
+    # --share_memory # if use share mem for lidar and image gt sampling (about 24G+143G or 12G+72G)
-# share mem will greatly improve your training speed, but need 150G extra cache mem.
+# share mem will greatly improve your training speed, but need 150G or 75G extra cache mem.
 # NOTE: all the experiments used share memory.
 Share mem will not affect performance
 ```